w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="start" %}

-### Topic: Other Navigation Mechanisms
+### Topic: Other navigational mechanisms

 {% include excol.html type="middle" %}

-Introduce other navigation mechanisms that may be used depending on the characteristics of the website or application.
-Emphasize that different groups of users rely on different navigation mechanisms, so designers need to assess which ones to use to favor user various experiences.
+Introduce other navigational mechanisms that may be used depending on the characteristics of the website or application.
+Emphasize that different groups of users rely on different navigational mechanisms, so designers need to assess which ones to use to favor various user experiences.

 #### Learning Outcomes for Topic

 Students should be able to:

-* define blocks of repeated content, such as navigation bars and header contents, and define mechanisms to skip such blocks using the following approaches:
+* define mechanisms to identify blocks of repeated content, such as navigation bars and header contents
+* define mechanisms to skip blocks of repeated content using the following approaches:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * tables of contents at the top of the page that go to each area of the content
   * expandable and collapsible contents to make it easier for users to skip over them
-* provide other navigation mechanisms to ensure web pages and application views can be reached using the following methods:
+* define other navigational mechanisms to ensure web pages and application views can be reached using the following methods:
   * search functionalities that support navigating to specific parts of the site
   * site maps to provide an overview of the entire website
-* balance the use of navigation mechanisms to avoid distractions and unnecessary noise
+* balance the use of navigational mechanisms to avoid distractions and unnecessary noise

 #### Teaching Ideas for Topic